Volunteer Teaching in South Africa

 Volunteering at a Teaching Placement in South Africa with Projects Abroad

 The schools in South Africa have their main vacation periods from about mid-December to mid-January, with shorter breaks over Easter, between June and July, and for one week in October.
 Alternative projects involving informal teaching are available during these times and our local staff will advise you of exact dates after you apply.

 Did you know?
 Inequality between public and private schools is a growing problem in the South African education system, with pupils from public schools often graduating with a far more inferior quality of education than those from wealthier private schools.

 If you have knowledge of IT then you could teach some basic computer skills at our Teach IT project in South Africa.
 It is possible to teach IT alongside the other Teaching options too.
 Please let us know when you apply if this appeals to you.
-Alternatively, if you’d like to focus on teaching sports within a school, your help would be welcomed on our Teach Physical Education project in South Africa.
-The Teach Physical Education projects in South Africa cannot be combined with Teaching, as they require a full-time commitment.

 While you’re in South Africa, you might also consider joining a 1 week Conservation & Environment Project.
 For more information, please visit our African Bushveld Conservation & Environment Project in South Africa page.
 Our Combinations Page explains how you can combine not only projects, but also destinations.